A new flotation cell that radically alters the perception of productivity

 Energy and water efficiency

-Preliminary results from pilot-scale studies indicate that RFC technology can help mines use 20% less energy.
-Improved kinetic efficiency also reduces the amount of water used in the recovery process
+Preliminary results from pilot-scale studies indicate that RFC technology can help mines use up to 60% less energy in their flotation circuits.
+Improved kinetic efficiency also reduces the amount of water used in the recovery process.

 Focussed improvement of flotation fundamentals